Mitochondrial disease may be

 • Liver

-If multiple organ systems are involved, mitochondrial disease could be a consideration.
+If multiple organ systems are impacted, it could be a mitochondrial disease.
+Genetic testing can confirm diagnosis.

-Symptoms of mitochondrial diseases vary considerably and often mimic other rare or even common diseases5
+Symptoms of mitochondrial diseases vary considerably and often mimic other diseases8

 Common